 Through our outreach efforts, the BC expects to:

-Reach an in-person audience of some 500 potential members through attendance/speaking at various conferences.
+Reach an in-person audience of some 100 potential members through attendance/speaking at various events and conferences. [the total reach for awareness is approximately 500 but many will not meet membership criteria but benefit from awareness about why ICANN matters to the business user community.
+The BC focus is quality, versus quantity as experience has shown that associations and industry groups can more consistently maintain attendance and contribute to policy development than individual small companies from developing countries.

-Attract 10 new members by the end of FY18: It is important to note that the BC attracted 10 new members in FY17, a 63% performance producing an 8.6% membership growth.
+Attract 8 new members by the end of FY18: The BC recruited 10 new members in FY17, a 63% performance producing an 8.6% membership growth but that growth was based on previous two years of engagement.

-Distribute more than 1,000 BC newsletters, business cards and factsheets:Distributed >700 in FY17.
+Distribute more than 1,000 BC newsletters, business cards and factsheets with a goal of 50% being external to ICANN meetings.
+[Distributed >700 in FY17, primarily during ICANN, WSIS Forum, CSTD.]

 Attract more than 2,000 webpage views through leads from news channels across the world.